 7. Road Bore Fee - The drilling and enlarging of channels under roads for pipeline installations.
 If the bore is a single service with installation on a small road, KWSC can install the bore at a minimum cost of $750.00 per bore subject to current market value with a thumper tool (machine using air pressure to drill under the road).
 If the bore is on a county road, nice, paved road or larger than a 3” line, the bore will need to be contracted out.
 The cost is the actual cost charged by the contractor for the bore installation.

-FYI only

-40’ of 2” casing 50.00

-Avg Rental Fee 400.00

-60’ of 1” poly service 60.00

-2 operators for 4 hrs 200.00

-$710.00

-All road bores shall be subject to a fee appropriate to each project of sufficient amount to cover all current labor, materials, machinery, professional fees, and administration costs associated with installation of road bore.

 8. Meter Tap Fee – Connect water service to main water line at the service location.
 The Corporation shall charge a non-refundable tap fee according to the size of the piping connection.
 The larger the pipe size connection, the higher the tap fee.
 Any debt owed to the Corporation and all fees shall be paid or a deferred payment contract signed in advance of installation.
 (16 TAC 24.86 (a)(1)(A))

 9. Meter Drop-In Fee – Connect meter to existing tap.
 The Corporation shall charge a non-refundable meter drop-in fee according to the size of the meter.